Dahlia (album): Release

 In 1994 their second best-selling single was released, "Rusty Nail".
-It reached number one in the third and fourth counting weeks of July, with sales of 204,290 and 130,730 copies respectively.
+It reached number one in the third and fourth counting weeks of July, with sales of 204,290 and 130,730 copies, respectively.
 It charted for 20 weeks.
 In 1994, with sales of 712,390 copies, it was the 28th best-selling single of the year.

 In 1995, two singles with different variations of the same song, "Longing", were released.
 The first "Longing ~Togireta Melody~", which was included in the album, reached number one in the second counting week of August, with sales of 244,460 copies, and charted for 11 weeks.
 By the end of the counting year, with 476,170 copies sold, it was the 76th best-selling single.
 The second "Longing ~Setsubou no Yoru~", reached number five in the fourth counting week of December, with sales of 85,900 copies, and charted for 7 weeks.

 In 1996, three singles were released prior to the album, "Dahlia", "Forever Love" and "Crucify My Love".
 The fourth single "Dahlia" reached number one in the second week of March, with sales of 256,330 copies, and charted for 8 weeks.
-By the end of the counting year, with 412,810 copies sold it was the 72nd best-selling single.
+By the end of the counting year, with 412,810 copies sold, it was the 72nd best-selling single.

 The fifth single, "Forever Love", has been reissued several times.
 The original edition reached number one in the fourth counting week of July, with sales of 224,010 copies.
 As it charted for 15 weeks, with 509,920 copies sold, it was the 47th best-selling single of the year.
 A different mixed version released in 1997 reached number thirteen, and charted for 11 weeks.
-While the 1998 release, which was a reissue of the original, and the 2001 one, which contained all previous versions, reached number eighteen and nineteen, and both charted for 4 weeks.
+The 1998 release, which was a reissue of the original, and the 2001 one, which contained all previous versions, reached numbers eighteen and nineteen, respectively, and both charted for 4 weeks.

 The sixth single, "Crucify My Love", reached number two in the second counting week of September, with sales of 153,570 copies.
 In the upcoming three weeks it would manage to stay in the top 15, but with sales of 246,800 copies in four weeks and as it charted for only 9 weeks, it wasn't even in the top 100 yearly singles.

 The seventh single, "Scars", was the only one released after the album and is the band's only single to be written by someone other than Yoshiki, as it was written by the band's lead guitarist hide.
 It reached number fifteen in the first week of December 1996, with sales of 47,010 copies, and charted for 5 weeks.
 Following hide's death, it was reissued in 1998.